 1. GDPR compliant Database access

-As the GDPR regulations are being made mandatory throughout the world, secure databases have become a necessary for the SaaS software development process.
+As the GDPR regulations are being made mandatory throughout the world, secure databases have become a necessity for the SaaS software development process.
 Not just GDPR compliance, but depending on the industry, there are other compliances that the software will operate in.
 Some of the other compliances are Sarbanes-Oxley (SOX), Payment Card Industry Data Security Standard (PCI DSS), Health Insurance Portability and Accountability Act (HIPAA).

 Depending on the requirement, the compliances should be made clear and be implemented while building up the software architecture.
 At the stage of system creation, the unit and integration tests shall be applied to ensure sufficient data security.